VirtualPlanetaryLaboratory/vplanet/docs/coupling.rst

 multi-module functions are called *after* the single-module functions, so if something is set in one of those functions, you can change the setting in the multi-module functions.
-Note that you can build as complex a multi-module function as you like, i.e. connecting all modules, and use the VerifiMulti framework to add/remove functions to the Control->fnPropsAuxMulti and Control->fnForceBehaviorMulti function pointer matrices.
+Note that you can build as complex a multi-module function as you like, i.e. connecting all modules, and use the VerifyMulti framework to add/remove functions to the Control->fnPropsAuxMulti and Control->fnForceBehaviorMulti function pointer matrices.
 Just be mindful of the order in which the VerifyMulti functions are called.